 Primarily, while increased carbohydrate consumption may be part of the rise in obesity, diabetes, and other modern diseases, not all carbohydrates have the same negative consequences.
 According to Peat, fructose is an essential missing component in diabetics, as it is fructose that helps glucose be metabolized appropriately into blood sugar.

-Of course if someone is selling you on the idea that a low-carbohydrate diet ~ or even a 'zero carb' diet is best ~ then they will no doubt respond to this question with some rational explaining that you indeed can get adequate vitamins and minerals, especially Vitamin C, from animal foods, especially if you consume organ meats.
+Of course if someone is selling you on the idea that a low-carbohydrate diet ~ or even a 'zero carb' diet devoid of all plant foods is best ~ they will no doubt respond to this question by explaining that you can get adequate vitamins and minerals, especially Vitamin C, from animal foods, especially if you consume organ meats.
 Or, they will explain why they do not require as much since they are not eating carbs!

 According to the authors of Life Without Bread, "While we do get some vitamins from fruits and vegetables, we can get most of them from animal foods."